 The Committee carefully considered the submissions made to it.
 It also took into consideration the statement by the Lord Justice Clerk in the postscript to Centre West decision that a Committee might justifiably show indulgence to a party litigant who had an imperfect understanding of the Regulations.
-However the Appellants had not put forward any reasonable excuse for their failure to comply.
-The Committee took the view that it was bound in the light of the decision referred to and the postscript to this to accede to the Assessor's motion to dismiss the appeal on grounds of non-compliance.
+A citation had been issued 84 days prior to the hearing.
+The citation made reference to the Regulations.
+The appellant had taken no action on receiving this.
+There appeared to be no reasonable excuse for the failure to comply.
+The Committee took the view that it was bound in the light of the recent decision referred to and the postscript to this to accede to the Assessor's motion to dismiss the appeal on grounds of non-compliance.